rikuson/log-talk/README.md

 const logger = new LogTalk();

 // Default methods
-// You can use it just like `console.log` logger.debug('This is debug');
+logger.debug('This is debug');
 logger.info('This is info', { message: 'Hello' });
 logger.success('This is success');